-The bulk of the LFS requests information about respondents' activities in a seven day period ending on a Sunday: this is a reference week.
-The majority (about 80%) of interviews are carried out in the week following the reference week, although if this is not possible interviewers are given a further week and two days in which to obtain interviews (hangover period).
+The bulk of the LFS questionnaire requests information about respondents' activities in a seven day period which ends on a Sunday: this is called a reference week.
+The majority (about 80%) of interviews are carried out in the week following the reference week, although if this is not possible interviewers are given a further week and two days in which to obtain interviews (known as the hangover period).
 Face-to-face interviewers only interview in the last two days of the hangover period, whilst the telephone unit interview throughout the hangover period.
-The hangover period is extended during some weeks leading up to and including Christmas in order to minimise non-contact (in addition face-to-face interviewers use the whole of the hangover period).
+The hangover period is extended during some weeks leading up to and including Christmas in order to minimise non-contact (in addition, during these periods, face-to-face interviewers use the whole of the hangover period).